 To answer the question we have to consider two more questions – do we follow God out of obligation or out of a relationship?
-What does our relationship with God, teach us about our relationship with our spouse?
+And what does our relationship with God, teach us about our relationship with our spouse?

 I have grappled with the “have to” mentality my entire Christian life.

-If you don’t know, the “have to” mentality drives you to do the right thing, not because you understand it or even want to but because someone else, possibly in authority says so.
+If you don’t know, the “have to” mentality drives you to do the right thing, not because you understand it or even want to but because someone else, possibly an authority figure says so.
 For me, it has been “God/church authority/parents say so.”

 A lot of the newlywed wives I talk to struggle with “have to” mindset in life and marriage; where they feel compelled to do certain things to keep God and husband happy.

-But there’s a problem with this type of thinking – it makes no room for wrestling through difficult subjects, it does not invite questions.
+But there’s a problem with this type of thinking – it makes no room for wrestling through difficult subjects and it does not invite questions.

-In fact, questions are looked down upon as sin and unsubmissive and a “yes” attitude is welcomed as more Christian.
+In the “have-to” mindset, questions are looked down upon as sin and unsubmissive and a “yes” attitude is welcomed as more Christian.

 And that’s not a good thing for the Christian couple trying to create a healthy Christian marriage because marriage is cauldron of questions, decisions and hopefully growth.

 Now I am not implying that the Christian life is completely understandable.
 Not at all!
-However, God does not demand a suspension of godly wisdom to have a good Christian marriage.
+However, God does not demand a suspension of godly wisdom in order to have a good Christian marriage.